lucasvazq/dotfiles/README.md

                             Without args, it's setup a random image from ~/Pictures/Wallpapers.
 Else, it's setup the image
                             your pass as argument.
-Args: None | custom image fav                         Select preferred background and color schema lolban                      Print a rainbow message.
+Args: None | custom image fav                         Select preferred color schema lolban                      Print a rainbow message.
 Args: message cow                         A psychedelic cow that tells your fortune neo                         Take selfie from space